Randy Buckner

-Randy L. Buckner (born June 15, 1970) is an American neuroscientist and psychologist whose research focuses on understanding how large-scale brain circuits support mental function and how dysfunction arises in illness.
+Randy L. Buckner (born June 15, 1970) is an American neuroscientist and psychologist.
+His research focuses on understanding how large-scale brain circuits support mental function and how dysfunction arises in illness.

 Buckner is a Professor of Psychology and Neuroscience at Harvard University.
 He is affiliated with the Center for Brain Science and is Director of the Psychiatric Neuroimaging Research Division at the Massachusetts General Hospital.
 He is also faculty of the Athinoula A. Martinos Center for Biomedical Imaging.

 In 2016, Science Magazine ranked Buckner among the top 10 most influential brain scientists of the modern era based on the Allen Institute's analysis of neuroscience publications.

 Early life

-Buckner received his B.A. from Washington University in St. Louis in 1991 and his M.A. and Ph.D. from Washington University School of Medicine in 1993, and 1995.
+Buckner received his B.A. from Washington University in St. Louis in 1991 and his M.A. and Ph.D. from Washington University School of Medicine in 1993 and 1995.
 His Ph.D thesis from the Program in Neuroscience focused on episodic memory retrieval under the guidance of Steven Petersen and Marcus Raichle.
 During his graduate training, he was also heavily influenced by Endel Tulving.
 He trained as a post-doctoral fellow under Bruce Rosen at Massachusetts General Hospital where he worked with Anders Dale to develop event-related functional neuroimaging approaches to study cognition.
 He then returned to Washington University in St. Louis as Assistant Professor of Psychology and Neurobiology in 1997.